electricalwind/My-Little-Plugin/Readme.md

 That's why only basic, i.e., atomic, actions are implemented.

 Yet, users might need more composed actions like Injecting an object as a variable or Putting the result of a get action in a variable instead of in the result.
-This library aims at providing such actions and will evolves alongside MWDB, i.e.,  some actions might be added as a need for it is express and other removed to be directly integrated within MWDB.
+This library aims at providing such actions and will evolves alongside Greycat, i.e.,  some actions might be added as a need for it is express and other removed to be directly integrated within Greycat.

 ### What are those Actions